net-lisias-ksp/Principia/Concepts.md

 Which one of these is the real trajectory of the satellite?
 Well, both.
 They are both correct, but they are not both equally useful.
 Imagine that you are a flight controller trying to adjust the satellite so that it remains exactly on top of your house.
 The second representation is useless because a small drift that would cause you to completely lose TV reception would just manifest itself as a minor twist of the broken watch spring.
 The first representation is what the flight controller wants to use: they can use precision thrusters to nudge the satellite a bit so that TV reception stays optimal in the desired region.

 For the same reason, Principia offers a choice of *plotting frame* that you can use to display your trajectories.
 Each of these plotting frame is most useful in specific circumstances.
-At the moment you can choose between two kinds of plotting  frames using the `Plotting frame selection...` panel.
+You can choose between two kinds of plotting  frames using the `Plotting frame selection...` panel.

 * Non-rotating reference frames centred on a celestial